Gfuen/AWSSecurityCert/awssecuritystudy.md

 - StringNotEquals -  matches any string not listed
 - "aws:RequestedRegion" -  resolve to region of resource trying to interact with
 - "Condition": {"StringLike": {"s3:prefix": ["${aws:PrincipalTag/team}/*"]}} -  Matches Condition for Team name with "team" principal tag value
+- aws:PrincipalOrgID - instead of listing lots of accounts, just use the Org.
+In resource policies - Principal:*, then this condition
+- aws:source{Vpc,Vpce (endpoint),Account,Arn,Ip}

 ## IAM Policy Evaluation Logic